michaelmungaimaina/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     Directory: 0x05-pointers_arrays_strings
     File: 5-rev_string.c

-6. Half the lies they tell about me aren't true mandatory
+#TASK 6.
+Half the lies they tell about me aren't true
+mandatory

 Write a function that prints every other character of a string, starting with the first character, followed by a new line.